By PPMAG | May 31, 2017

 -

-The CFP needs to go out in early October in the year preceding the conference.
+The CFP needs to go out by early October in the year preceding the conference.

 Conference Schedule Format and Organization of the Program